-*We have found these setting to be applicable for most rooms and provide sufficient ethylene (100 – 300 ppm) to initiate the ripening process in bananas, tomatoes and other fruits (except citrus, which requires less than 10 ppm; for this, use our Citrus Generator).
+Our settings are found to be applicable for most rooms and provide sufficient ethylene (100 – 300 ppm) to initiate the ripening process in bananas, tomatoes and other fruits (except citrus, which requires less than 10 ppm; for this, use our Citrus Generator).
 However, some ripeners prefer to take ethylene readings with an Air Sampling Kit and select the setting that produces the ethylene level desired.
 As always, please contact us if we can be of service.

 Also please note that our conversion settings are based on two litres in the reservoir.
-The first quart will be converted slightly faster than the second one.
-So if you are using setting #3 and pouring in just one litre, usually this will take slightly longer than 24 hours.
-However, if you are using setting #4 and pouring in two litres, the first litre will be used in slightly less than 12 hours and the second one in slightly more, and the total time to convert the two litres (on setting #4) will be approximately 24 hours.
+The first liter will be converted slightly faster than the second one.
+So if you are using setting #3 / #7 and pouring in just one litre, usually this will take slightly longer than 24 hours.
+However, if you are using setting #4 / #8 and pouring in two litres, the first litre will be used in slightly less than 12 hours and the second one in slightly more, and the total time to convert the two litres (on setting #4 / #8) will be approximately 24 hours.

 Can I use more than 100-150 ppm of ethylene to speed up the ripening?

 It serves no purpose because the additional ethylene has no effect.
 Any ethylene exposure over 150 ppm does not hurt the fruit* but the extra ethylene provides no benefit.
 Once the proper ethylene level is attained, the only thing that will speed up the ripening process is a higher temperature.
 Sometime fruit that has been ripened at too high of a pulp temperature is referred to as “overgassed.”
 Often the cause of poor quality associated with this misnomer is not excessive ethylene but extreme pulp temperature at some period in the postharvest life of the fruit, or poor fruit quality, such as old, stale fruit.